Canada has neither signed nor acceded to the International Convention for the Protection of All Persons from Enforced Disappearance.

 Entry into force: 23 December 2010.

-Number of signatories and ratifications/accessions: There are 46 State parties to the Convention.
-An additional 54 states have signed but not ratified the Convention.
+Number of signatories and ratifications/accessions: As of June 2020, there are 63 State parties to the Convention.
+An additional 35 states have signed but not ratified the Convention.

 The Convention defines enforced disappearance as “the arrest, detention, abduction or any other form of deprivation of liberty by agents of the State or by persons or groups of persons acting with the authorization, support or acquiescence of the State, followed by a refusal to acknowledge the deprivation of liberty or by concealment of the fate or whereabouts of the disappeared person, which place such a person outside the protection of the law.”